WWU Offers MBA for Recent College Graduates

 The program will begin with an orientation at 6 p.m. on March 8 at the Fulton Campus, Burton Building Room 006, Fulton.

 Prospective students are encouraged to contact the university’s Graduate & Adult Studies program prior to then, but walk-ins will be accepted.
 Call 1-800-995-3199 or contact WWU by e-mail at AdultEd@WilliamWoods.edu.

-Recruitment Representative Ellen Durbin said the MBA degree is for individuals who want to begin or further their career in management, in any profession.
-In the program, she said, students learn leadership skills and how to manage personnel effectively.
+The MBA degree is for individuals who want to begin or further their career in management, in any profession.
+In the program students learn leadership skills and how to manage personnel effectively.

 The idea for the program came from WWU students who wanted to get an MBA at the same time they were entering the work force, rather than waiting two years or more.

-Trevor York, a May 2006 graduate of William Woods, is participating in the program while doing a graduate assistantship in WWU’s university advancement office.
+Trevor York, a May 2006 graduate of William Woods, participated in the program while doing a graduate assistantship in WWU’s university advancement office.

-“This program lets us get hands-on experience both in and out of the classroom.
-It allows us to work full-time and get the real world experience, while still learning the more in-depth principles of the business world and the values of being a good leader through the MBA program,” York said.
+“This program let us get hands-on experience both in and out of the classroom.
+It allowed us to work full-time and get the real world experience, while still learning the more in-depth principles of the business world and the values of being a good leader through the MBA program,” York said.

 To enter the Direct Admissions MBA program, students must have a college cumulative grade-point average of 2.5, and at least three hours of course work in accounting, college algebra and economics.
 They must also submit two letters of recommendation, one of them from an academic source.

 For more information about the Direct Admissions MBA option or other William Woods G&AS programs, go WilliamWoods.edu/evening.